ubuntu/snappy-playpen/jtiledownloader/README.md

 Working features:
  - Tested in devmode only
  - App GUI starts
- - Tiles download requests seem to be blocked, but this seems to be an issue with the app running outside the snap too

 Known issues:
  - Theming does not work.
  - The app tries to create an appConfig.xml file upon each start.
 It would be nice to instruct it to create it in a writable location.
+ - Tiles download requests are blocked if you use the Mapnik server, but this seems to be an issue with the external server.
+Same issue happens if you run the app manually outside the snap.

 TODO:
  - Add a desktop file and icon to launch it from the dash